Recreational property and shooting ranges are open 7 days a week all year.

 The club maintains several unserviced campsites for member use.
 These sites are located on a separate trail loop.
 Most sites are large enough to park pull trailers / 5th Wheel units, and have fire pit rings for outdoor fires.
 Two outdoor toilets are located on the loop to accommodate tent campers.

-The fish on the property is stocked each year.
+The fish pond is stocked each year.
 All fish caught are to be released until September when they may be kept.
 Intended for the children, this is a great place where parents, grandparents or group leaders can instruct children on the skills of fishing.

 An electric aerator has been installed and successfully supports the stocked fish over the winter.